backend-development/backend-development-textbook/source/rest-api.md

-In Web development the acronym API is most commonly used when the software component in question runs on a different server on the Internet and is accessed via the network.
+In Web development the acronym API is most commonly used when the software component in question runs on a different server on the Internet and is accessed via HTTP.

-This Guide is concerned with APIs that you build and run using Ruby on Rails.
+## SOAP, REST and GraphQL

+Currently three main API Styles are used on the Web:

+* SOAP, designed 1998 at Mircosoft, uses XML and POST requests to make "remote procedure calls"
+* REST, described in 2000, uses different HTTP Methods and Status Messages to access "resources"
+* GraphQL, released 2015 by Facebook, uses POST requests, it's only query language and JSON

+This Guide is concerned with REST, there is a second guide for [GraphQL](/graphql-api.html).
+SOAP is rearely offered with Rails, but there is a [soap client](https://github.com/savonrb/savon) in ruby.

+## API layer is a separate layer

+Please note that any of the API styles can be used with any backend, frontend, persistance layers:

+* You can build a REST in front of a PHP backend using MongoDB as the database and use it from a frontend written with jQuery.
+* You can build a GraphQL API for a Rails backend using MySQL as the database and build the frontend with React.

+That's kind of the point of an API: to allow different technologies on both sides of the API.

 ## REST